zlinahot/gmt/doc/rst/source/supplements/potential/grdslice.rst

 Description
 -----------

-**grdslice** reads a binary 2-D grid and contour-slices the surface using the selected contour interval, starting from the max value and moving down to lower values.
-As new contours are found, their centers are considered the peak location of a new seamount, and we trace the hierarchy of how each new slice belongs to groups of previously detected seamounts.
-Slices are compared to ellipses and their major and major axes and orientations are computed.
+**grdslice** is used to determine local *peaks* in the grid.
+To do so, it reads a binary 2-D grid and contour-slices the surface using the selected constant contour interval, starting from the max value and moving down to lower and lower values.
+As new contours are found, their centers are considered the location of a new peak, and we trace the hierarchy of how each new slice belongs to groups of previously detected peaks.
+Slice shapes are equated to ellipses and their major and major axes and orientations are computed.
 Information are written to two separate data files.

 Required Arguments
 ------------------

 *grid*
     2-D gridded data set to be sliced.
 (See GRID FILE FORMATS below).
+We automatically detect if this grid is geographic or in spherical Mercator units (such as created by :doc:`img2grd </supplements/img/img2grd>`.
+    If plain Cartesian you may need to use modifiers to convert horizontal distance units to km.

 .. _-C: